JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/minlp.md

-# Mixed integer nonlinear programming (MINLP)
+# `NonconvexJuniper.jl` and `NonconvexPavito.jl`

 ## Description

-There are 2 MINLP solvers available in Nonconvex:
+There are 2 first and second order MINLP solvers available in `Nonconvex`:
-1. [Juniper.jl](https://github.com/lanl-ansi/Juniper.jl) with [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) as a sub-solver.
+1. [Juniper.jl](https://github.com/lanl-ansi/Juniper.jl) with [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) as a sub-solver. `NonconvexJuniper.jl` allows the use of the branch and bound algorithm in `Juniper.jl` using the `JuniperIpoptAlg` struct.
-2. [Pavito.jl](https://github.com/jump-dev/Pavito.jl) with [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) and [Cbc.jl](https://github.com/jump-dev/Cbc.jl) as sub-solvers.
+2. [Pavito.jl](https://github.com/jump-dev/Pavito.jl) with [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) and [Cbc.jl](https://github.com/jump-dev/Cbc.jl) as sub-solvers. `NonconvexPavito.jl` allows the use of the sequential polyhedral outer-approximations algorithm in `Pavito.jl` using the `PavitoIpoptCbcAlg` struct.

-These rely on local nonlinear programming solvers and a branch and bound procedure to find a locally optimal solution that satisfies the integerality constraints.

 ## Juniper + Ipopt